jasonamark/jasonamark/README.md

 <img src="https://github.com/jasonamark/jasonamark/blob/main/matrix-introduction.gif" width="100%" />

-In this simulation, I'm an architect that sculpts the canvas of digital experiences.
-By transforming data into captivating visuals, I employ event handlers, animations, and transitions to breathe life into the virtual world.
+In this simulation, I'm an architect that renders the canvas of the digital world.
+By transforming data into captivating visuals, I employ event handlers, animations, and transitions to breathe life into the world.

 #### Development Tools

-My tools empower me to manipulate the digital realm, weaving abstract data into interactive and engaging experiences that captivate audiences.
+These are the tools that I use to bend the digital realm, weaving abstract data into interactive and engaging experiences that captivate audiences.
 Through code, I paint dynamic landscapes where every interaction narrates a story, and every detail contributes to the immersive tapestry of the user's journey.

 <table>
   <tr>